Where Did Your High School Go?

 I know there’s a lot of reason’s for school consolidation, the main being economic.
 It gets tougher and tougher to keep a small town school open and then one day…poof!…no more high school there.
 Maybe a grade school, maybe not.

 God Bless the small town schools.
 What a great gathering place for the community on Tuesday and Friday nights (at least in my day!) for basketball games.
-Friday night football, choirs, bands, and many other activities that a community could gather for and bond at.
+Friday night football, choir, bands, and many other activities that a community could gather for and bond at.
 Now, so many gone.

 What do they call it?
 I forget…wait…oh yeah.
 Progress.
 Look around your small town or the one you grew up in.
 All the school’s still there?
 Heck, how many of the people are still there?